tydingsl/csci-201.github.io/src/howToWriteALexer.md

 Previously, you learned that a lexer (also called a scanner) is a piece of software that reads a program's source code and divides it into meaningful "chunks" called lexemes.
 Writing a lexer is the first step in implementing a programming language.

 It's easy to become confused with so many languages flying around.
-To clarify, we will the PL that we are using to do the programming the **implementation language**.
+To clarify, we will call the PL that we are using to do the programming the **implementation language**.
 We will call the small language that we are implementing the **source language**.
 (We process its source code.)

 Our implementation language is JavaScript.
 Our source language is an imaginary toy language created for this purpose.
 Here is a sample program in the source language: